TheMatjaz/atto/README.md

 There are so many complex unit test frameworks to do this in C and C++ which just increases complexity of the whole project.
 Suppose you are just writing a simple program and want to test it.
 Oh boy!
-Start managing the dependencies for the framework, be sure that you can install it.
-Maybe use Docker and whatever else.
+Start managing the dependencies for the framework, check if you can install it, maybe you need Docker etc. Some frameworks even require `fork()` - how could that work on an embedded system?

 Atto is born to remove all of that complexity.
 Heavily inspired by [MinUnit](http://www.jera.com/techinfo/jtns/jtn002.html), which has just 3